NameSRoby/ravelink-bridge/README.md

 - Mod system for adding other fixture brands without forking core Hue/WiZ transport logic

 ## Streamer Quick Start
+Developer tip:
+- Most setup categories in this README have their own quick-start directly under the category heading (Streamer, Twitch, MIDI, OBS, Developer).

 If your stream setup gremlin appears at 2AM, this checklist is built for that exact moment.